CIT2202/separating-logic-and-presentation/README.md

 - Start Apache (`apache2ctl start`)
 - Browse to the _separating-logic-and-presentation_ folder.
 You should see the _index.php_ page displayed.
 It should be showing the list of films from the database.
-- Right click on the page and select 'view page source' so you can see the page that has been generated.
+- Right-click on the page and select 'view page source' so you can see the page that has been generated.
 - Now, have a good look at the code in _index.php_.
 Make sure you understand how this page is using `require` statements to construct the page.

 Now move onto [Completing the practical work](#practical)